 During this time of the year, children become excited in anticipation of the toys they'll receive from Santa, friends and family, yet if not properly selected, toys chosen may cause injury even death.
-A report released, last month, by Consumer Product Safety Commission (CPSC) titled "Toy-Related Deaths and Injuries Calendar Year 2017" states an estimated 251,700 toy-related emergency department-treated injuries and 13 toy-related deaths occurred, in 2017, among children younger than 15.
+A report released by Consumer Product Safety Commission (CPSC) titled "Toy-Related Deaths and Injuries Calendar Year 2017" (https://www.cpsc.gov/s3fs-public/Toy_Report_2018.pdf?qIO1DVoYhV6lzYgcLa04K28yF28BOgdS) states an estimated 251,700 toy-related emergency department-treated injuries and 13 toy-related deaths occurred in 2017 among children younger than 15.
 Riding toys, specifically, non-motorized scooters were the category of toys associated with the majority of these injuries and half of toy-related deaths.

 The CPSC has the most stringent toy safety standards in the world.
-Due to their collaborative effort with the U.S. Customs and Border Protection (CBP) who oversees the nation's ports, more than 745,000 toys were seized, in fiscal year 2017, for violating toy standards and approximately 360,000 toys containing lead were seized.
+Due to their collaborative effort with the U.S. Customs and Border Protection (CBP), who oversees more than 300 of the nation's ports, seized several shipments of unsafe toys, throughout the country, over the past few years, for violating toy standards and containing lead.
+In July 2017, CBP officers, in Charleston, South Carolina, seized unsafe toys valued at over $120,000.
+This year, in July, CBP officers seized approximately $28,000, in unsafe toys, for violation of the Consumer Product Safety Act.
 These toys failed to meet federal safety standards and therefore, were prohibited from entry into the U.S. These strict enforcements are good news for shoppers and toy recalls which have been on the decline since 2008 when 172 toys were recalled compared to 18 toys recalled in 2018. (https://www.cpsc.gov/Safety-Education/Toy-Recall-Statistics)

 December is Safe Toys & Gifts Month.
-Prince William County Department of Fire and Rescue Chief Kevin McGee in conjunction with CPSC urges individuals to carefully select toys prior to purchase in an effort to reduce toy-related injuries and deaths.
+Prince William County Fire and Rescue System Chief Tim Keen in conjunction with CPSC urges individuals to carefully select toys prior to purchase in an effort to reduce toy-related injuries and deaths.
 During the holiday season and throughout the year, follow these simple safety tips when purchasing toys:

 - Check the label: Choose age appropriate toys by reading the age label on the toy.
 Children younger than 3 should not have access to toys with small parts, which can cause choking.
 Also avoid marbles and small balls for children under 3.